 Catastrophic Loss and Personal Injury

 Vasquez v.
 Hardy Scale Company.
 Shawn and co-counsel represented two minor children in a product liability case arising out of the death of their father caused by the failure of a 40-year-old piece of highway construction equipment.
-After rejecting the defendant’s $40,000 final settlement offer, they ultimately achieved an out-of-court settlement of $2.5 million paid to their clients, representing one of the largest wrongful death settlements ever reported for a case brought in the County of San Bernardino, City of Barstow.
+After rejecting the defendant’s $40,000 final settlement offer, they ultimately achieved an out-of-court settlement of $2.5 million, representing one of the largest wrongful death settlements ever reported for a case brought in the County of San Bernardino, City of Barstow.

 Presley v.
 Reyes Trucking Company.
 Shawn represented the wife and young minor daughter of the decedent, who was killed in a trucking accident.
 He established, contrary to the findings of the California Highway Patrol, that the trucking company was primarily at fault, and effectuated a seven-figure policy limit settlement.